lvladikov/web-file-manager/README.md

 The Node.js server interacts with the local file system to provide the data requested by the client.

 A proxy is configured in the Vite settings (packages/client/vite.config.js) to forward requests from /api on the client to the backend server on port 3001.
 This avoids CORS issues during development.

+When running the Electron app, both client and server and the node binaries and dependancies are all bundled in the app.

 ## Features